Working with Health Canada is currently the primary path to which patients are able to access legal psychedelic-assisted therapy in Canada.

 While psychedelic-assisted therapy continues to gain mainstream acceptance and a large body of evidence-based research and science continues to grow, psychedelics continue to be a restricted or prohibited category of substances in many jurisdictions, including Canada.
 A small number of medicines are currently legal in Canada to be used in a therapeutic and medically supervised setting such as ketamine and ibogaine.

-However, most of the other psychedelics that are showing extraordinary potential as healing and transformative medicine such as psilocybin, MDMA and LSD are currently banned from any use in Canada.
-The exciting news is that Health Canada has recently begun approving individual applications for Canadians which provide legal access to some of these important medicines.
+However, most of the other psychedelics that are showing extraordinary potential as healing and transformative medicine such as psilocybin, MDMA and LSD are currently banned from any use in Canada outside of trials and research.
+The exciting news is that Health Canada has recently begun approving individual applications for psilocybin-assisted therapy for Canadians who are facing palliative care and terminal illness.
+ATMA Journey Centers continues to assist with these applications and offer this treatment at our center in Calgary, Alberta

 The Controlled Drugs and Substances Act is the primary legislation in Canada that “prohibits activities related to controlled substances and precursor chemicals.”
 Because psychedelics are predominantly categorized as Schedule 3 drugs in Canada, they are considered prohibited substances.